vh13294/nestjs-signed-url/README.md

 ### Include Module

-First you need to import this module into your main application module:
+First you need to import this module into your module:

 > app.module.ts